 It is not a new challenge for the NHS, but it has been significantly exacerbated by Covid-19.
 In March 2020, as the virus descended on hospitals, non-urgent elective care was postponed and thousands of surgeries cancelled to free up beds for critical Covid patients.
 As restrictions and cases fluctuated over the year, hospitals were unable to get on top of their backlogs.
 By February 2021, there were over 4.7 million people on the NHS surgical waiting list, the highest figure since records began.

 400,000 of those patients had been waiting over 52 weeks for elective treatment, 240 times more than in February 2020 and the greatest number since December 2007.
-In June, the number of people on NHS waiting lists topped five million for the first time.
+In December 2021 the number of people on NHS waiting lists topped six million for the first time.
 And this does not account for the ‘hidden patients’ deterred by Covid from coming forward for routine treatment for issues such as hip and knee osteoarthritis or cataracts.

 Why is the elective backlog challenge so pressing, and what can be done to address it?